emiliensocchi/azure-tiering/README.md

 ## 🛠️ Integration

+> [!TIP]
+> See the [Internal Azure administrative tiering](https://github.com/emiliensocchi/azure-internal-tiering) project for inspiration

 Each tier model is available in table format for human readability, as well as JSON format for machine consumption:

 | Human-readable | Machine-consumable |